crys-cross/ethernaut-attacks/README.md

 - The goal is for the player to reach the top of the building.
 The challenge comes from the current contract having no function to provide that.

 #### SOLUTION:
 -  Original contract does not grant the ability to reach to top floor.
 But with another contract and interacting it through interface, the player could have the option in that contract to set the isLastFloor to true.
-Just deploy AttactBuilding.sol at goerli network using deployEternalKing.ts.
 Change Instance address in attactBuilding.ts  then run using (yarn hardhat run scripts/attactBuilding.ts) to attack and wait for it to pass.

 #### FILES:
 -   AttactBuilding.sol - contracts